Trushi28/Hobby-Projects/Python/README.md

 ## 📄 **License & Credits**

-This project is open source and available under the MIT License.
-Feel free to fork, modify, and share!
+This project is currently unlicensed.
+All rights reserved.

 **Built with ❤️ using:**
 - Python 3.x